omichde/AttributedText/README.md

 - `AttributedText` is embedding `WrappedTextView` only for its size calculation by means of a `GeometryReader` and the usual `PreferenceKey` dance.
 - `WrappedTextView` is the `UIViewRepresentable` bridging between SwiftUI and UIKit
-- `WrappedTextView` uses the final `AttributedUITextView` to render the attributed string as a subclass from `UITextView`
+- `WrappedTextView` uses the final `AttributedUITextView` to render the attributed string
+- `AttributedUITextView` is a subclass from `UITextView`

 Although this code is used in production, it has some weaknesses I'd like to point out:

 - "sometimes" SwiftUI complains of repeated size calculations (but succeeds anyway).
 I've tried to minimize the size calculations but please report any bugs in that regard.
-- a static extension on `NSAttributedString` is used to calculate the final height, this is according to Apples sample code but conceptionally decoupled from the UITextView rendering the text - meh.
+- a static extension on `NSAttributedString` is used to calculate the final height, this is according to Apples sample code but conceptionally decoupled from the UITextView rendering the text - meh
 - this code does not deal with building `NSAttributedString` - there are other libraries (e.g. https://github.com/psharanda/Atributika) doing that.
 - in particular, converting html to attributed strings is not covered here.
 - modifying the content by means of SwiftUI modifiers (e.g. `.foreground(Color.red)`) is not supported (as I have no idea how to propagate these changes down to a `UIViewPresentable` - get in contact if you know how)